tongwu-msft/azure-rest-api-specs/api-index/index.md

 - If you do not have an Azure AD tenant yet, please see [How to get an Azure Active Directory tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
 - Per the OAuth2 Authorization Framework, Azure AD supports 2 types of clients.
 Understanding each will help you decide which is the most appropriate for your scenario:
-    - [web/confidential](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#web-client) clients (run on a web server) can access resources under either their own identity (service/daemon), or obtain delegated authorization to access resources under the identity of the signed-in user (web app UI).
+    - [web/confidential](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#web-client) clients (runs on a web server) can access resources under either their own identity (ie: service/daemon), or obtain delegated authorization to access resources under the identity of the signed-in user (ie: web app).
 Only a web client has the ability to securely maintain and present it's own credentials during Azure AD authentication to acquire an access token.
-    - [native/public](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#native-client) clients (installed/run on a device) can only access resources under delegated authorization, using the identity of the signed-in user to acquire an access token on behalf of the user.
+    - [native/public](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#native-client) clients (installed/runs on a device) can only access resources under delegated authorization, using the identity of the signed-in user to acquire an access token on behalf of the user.
 - The registration process will create 2 related objects in the Azure AD tenant where the application is registered: an application object and a service principal object.
 For more background on these components and how they are used at run-time, please review [Application and service principal objects in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/).

 Now we are ready to register your client application with Azure AD.